— Last Update June 2019 —

 ORGANIC AND LOCAL

 What’s more important and what I really love about this place is that Chef Florian Ridder really cares about the quality of ingredients that go into his creations.
 After returning from two years in Singapur and having previously worked at three-starred restaurants, he has learned from fine dining chefs and used the time off this summer to step up his Ramen game and improve his resources for the best and freshest produce available.
 So all meats, the beef for the tartar and the pork belly for the Ramen, come from the local organic butcher shop “Fricke”.
 The bread for the sandwich is from well-known bakery “Gaues” and the chickens for the broth and the eggs come from the organic farm “Bauckhof”, all just a few kilometers away!
 That’s no insider knowledge, The Lesser Panda proudly names its suppliers on the menu.

 I’ve realized that more and more restaurants (outside of the fine dining scene) put greater value to this practice.
 We, at The Better Places, are very happy about this development and have set up a new category here on our blog, namely “Love for Locals” and hope to tell you about more places like The Lesser Panda around the world very soon.

 Right now, they are set out to close by the end of October, we’ll inform you guys as soon as they found a permanent spot in the city!
 For now, hurry to get a table at their Pop Up!

 The Lesser Panda Pop-Up @Pure Sea

-UPDATE MARCH 2019 The lesser Panda has now found a new home at Edelsatt Eventlocation, Karolinenstraße 32, 20357 Hamburg
+UPDATE JUNE 2019 The lesser Panda has now found a new and permanent home at Karolinenstraße 32, 20357 Hamburg

 Pictures: The Lesser Panda Ramen, Jessie Schoeller